Golf Simulator Room - Design Ideas

 Although it might be sad sending your kids off to college or to the real world, it might be one of the biggest blessings in disguise if you’re looking for a space for your golf simulator.

 Next time the kiddo stops home, you can show them how awesome of a “remodel” you did on their old bedroom by adding a Carl’s Place DIY Enclosure and other golf sim products to it.
 Just make sure you have a different spot for them to sleep, otherwise they might need to snuggle up with mommy and daddy like the good ol’ days.

-If you live in super cold, snowy winters and value having a garage spot for your car, and also don’t have any extra bedrooms or office space for a golf simulator, maybe these more outside-the-box thoughts will help spark some ideas for you.
+If you live in super cold, snowy winters and value having a garage spot for your car, and also don’t have any extra bedrooms or office space for a golf simulator, maybe these more outside-the-box thoughts will help spark some golf room ideas for you.